allenwest24/Adventures-in-SQL/README.md

 # What is SQL?
 - Data is stored for companies in databases on a server
 - SQL allows us to communicate to the server.
+- Works on tables essentially

+*sqlite online for examples